14,942 Shares in Northern Trust Co. (NASDAQ:NTRS) Bought by Graham Capital Management L.P.

 Northern Trust Price Performance

-Northern Trust (NASDAQ:NTRS – Get Free Report) last released its quarterly earnings results on Thursday, January 18th.
-The asset manager reported $0.52 EPS for the quarter, missing analysts’ consensus estimates of $1.33 by ($0.81).
-The firm had revenue of $1.56 billion during the quarter, compared to analyst estimates of $1.71 billion.
-Northern Trust had a net margin of 9.14% and a return on equity of 12.44%.
-Northern Trust’s quarterly revenue was up 1.9% on a year-over-year basis.
-During the same quarter last year, the firm earned $1.65 earnings per share.
+Northern Trust (NASDAQ:NTRS – Get Free Report) last announced its earnings results on Thursday, January 18th.
+The asset manager reported $0.52 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.33 by ($0.81).
+Northern Trust had a return on equity of 12.44% and a net margin of 9.14%.
+The company had revenue of $1.56 billion for the quarter, compared to analyst estimates of $1.71 billion.
+During the same quarter in the previous year, the company posted $1.65 earnings per share.
+Northern Trust’s revenue for the quarter was up 1.9% on a year-over-year basis.
 On average, equities analysts anticipate that Northern Trust Co. will post 6.3 EPS for the current fiscal year.

 Northern Trust Announces Dividend